 Can one predict the

-time evolution of a system?
+evolution of a system

 etc., etc., etc....

-Say you predicted you would have a normal college day.
+You predicted a normal college day

-But your alarm clock didn't ring.
+Then your alarm clock didn't ring

-Already running late, you couldn't find your backpack (briefcase, USB drive, etc.).
+Running late, you couldn't find your backpack

 1. Spoil Sport of Prediction #1: the Observer Effect

 you need to know where things are now.